piotrmurach/finite_machine/README.md

 lights_fm_b.current # => :green
 ```

-You can then trigger event in one instance and not the other:
+We can then trigger event for one instance and not the other:

 ```ruby
 lights_fm_a.slow